tcrusson/polaris-forge-ref-app/README.md

 ```bash
  forge install -p Jira -s <YOUR_SITE_NAME>.atlassian.net
 ```
-9. Open a Polaris idea, open the Data Tab and test unfurling a URL to a Jira issue.
+9. Open a JPD idea, open the Insights Tab and test unfurling a URL to a Jira issue.
 Something in the form of: `https://<YOUR_SITE_NAME>.atlassian.net/browse/ISSUE-KEY-1` (from the same site or another site should work, as long as the user has access to this URL).
 This should return a card with information about the Jira issue.

 10. Test a URL using OAuth2 authentication, we've added an example unfurling a link to a Slack message: